leilatrend/time-travel-bug-demo/README.md

 - **Layered architecture**: Multiple modules with proper separation of concerns
 - **Production patterns**: Uses real-world patterns like middleware, validation, logging
 - **Bug evolution**: Includes both active bugs and historical fixes for comprehensive analysis

-### Adding New Bugs

-To add more test bugs:

-1. Create a new feature in a separate commit
-2. Introduce a subtle bug with a `🐛` comment
-3. Add several more commits after it
-4. Document the bug in this README

 ---